jkenney0501/dbt_superstore_dim_model/README.md

 Once the stages are complete, type 2 slowly changing dimemsnions are sent to the snapshots folder in dbt to capture any changes while
 The other models become intermediate models where we begin to apply business logic to create our consumption layer.
 Th esanpshots will also go through additional logic as they are imported to intermediate as well.
 We want to capture and add the is_current and end_dates.

-## Snapshots a.k/a type 2 Slowly Changing Dimensions

-Why type 2 scd's?
-We use a type 2 as this is the default for dbt but it is also how we capture the history every time our data changes.
-For example, employees often change becasue thye get promoted or leave via leave of abscence or attrition.
-We capture these changes every time they occur by adding a row to see that history for when they started, when it ended and the current status.

-The employees for Supestore are broken into a separate Dimension that is a type 2 slowly changing dimension.
 The method used is the timestamp method in dbt (we can also use the columns strategy and provide a list of columns that may change if there is no timestamp colum.).
 The table is materialized in a file level configuration as a snapshot and written to a dedicated SCD schema.
 The customers and products table follow the same pattern as both have potential to change and the history should be captured.

 Typically, these are pulling directly from the source data but in this case, one large table was broken down into dimensions and fact so the cutomers and prodcuts were aprt of that and had to be broken down as stages first.
 The employees is a separate file and was staged as such with all going dorectly to snapshots after testing.